theobald-software/theobald-software.github.io/content/_en/yunio/table-and-views.md

 | (NOT) LIKE | True if the value of the operand operand1 matches (does not match) the pattern in the operand operand2.|
 | (NOT) BETWEEN | True if the content of the operand operand (not) lies between the values of the operands operand1 and operand2. |

-Get more details on the OpenSQL syntax on the [SAP help site - Select WHERE](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapwhere.htm?file=abapwhere.htm)
+For more information on the OpenSQL syntax see [SAP help site - Select WHERE](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapwhere.htm?file=abapwhere.htm).